 We all handle stress in different ways, but more effectively than others, but one thing is for certain - dealing with stress in a natural and proactive way will help improve your swim performance.
-Adaptogenic herbs are one way to manage the physical and mental stress on your body throughout swim season.
-Let's learn how they can make you a better swimmer.
+Adaptogenic herbs are one way to manage the physical and mental stress on your body throughout the swim season.
+Here's how they can make you a better swimmer.

 How do adaptogenic herbs work?

 These natural stress relievers have been around for centuries and come in many different forms.
 While they have only recently been called "adaptogens", they have been helping people manage anxiety and stress for years, without many of the side effects that come from using artificial pharmaceuticals.